Driving Design Impact through Intentionality

 Understanding expectations

-I started by interviewing the Blinkist co-founders to explicitly understand how they understood the role of design at Blinkist and how they wanted design as a function to contribute to the success of the company.
-As Director of Design, I also outlined my expectations of design at Blinkist.
+I started by interviewing the Blinkist co-founders to understand their perspectives on design and how they saw it contributing to the company’s success.
+As Director of Design, I also shared my expectations for design at Blinkist.
+These discussions clarified how design could impact the business, specifically in areas like revenue growth, engagement, and organic reach.

 Theme: Exceptional user experience